Last Updated on October 22, 2020 by Christopher G Mendla

-Adobe Photoshop will set you back about 19.99/month.
+Adobe Photoshop will set you back at least 9.99/month.
 Other plans will cost from $10 to about $80/month.
 Fortunately there is an open source image manipulation program that is free.

 You can download a copy for your operating system from the GIMP Download Page.

 Gimp has a number of extensions and filters.
 Unfortunately the plugin registry has had issues and is a static site as of January 2018.
 That means that the ability to post questions about plugins is not available.
 Some of the plugins and filters will have their own support on their site.

 Hint -You can search for plugins with internet searches such as GIMP montage plugin

 NOTE – There are discussions and plans to change the name of the application as there are some negative connotations to the use of the word GIMP.

 GIMP is a great free Photoshop alternative for specific situations.
 This is true of other open source applications such as LibreOffice.
 If you are watching your budget, open source applications can be extremely useful.